SimonRacaud/Associative-event-board/README.md

 ## Goal of the Application

-The application allows association members to register for events, such as food distribution sessions.
+The application allows volunteers to register to events, such as food distributions.

 ## Features